MIGG-NTU/MIG_Docs/source/data-archive/index.rst

 Data at MIG
 ===========

 MIG deposits, archive and share commonly-used data using several tools.
-For example, Some codes/data are uploaded and maintained on :doc:`MIG GitHub </introduction/github>`.
-We present other tools used at MIG here.
+Some codes/data are uploaded and maintained on :doc:`MIG GitHub </introduction/github>`, while we present other tools used at MIG here.

 .. toctree::
    :maxdepth: 2